-If your facility has merged, or plans to merge in the near future, the Commission on Cancer (CoC) requests that you first review the Guidelines for Merged Cancer Programs.
+If your facility has merged or plans to merge in the near future, the Commission on Cancer (CoC) requires that you first review these Guidelines for Merged Cancer Programs.
 After reviewing the guidelines, please complete the Merger Notification Form and submit it to Carol Woody.
-In addition, please direct all questions regarding the Guidelines for Merged Programs to Carol Woody.

 - Merger Checklist